KULL-Centre/_2025_buelow_AF-CALVADOS/README.md

 bioRxiv 2025

 The notebooks for the parameterisation figures and cytosol (transcription factor) figures can be found in the respective folders.
-To use the notebooks, additional data needs to be downloaded from the corresponding ERDA repository: https://sid.erda.dk/sharelink/gfZNiWkxRT
+To use the notebooks, additional data need to be downloaded from the corresponding ERDA repository: https://sid.erda.dk/sharelink/gfZNiWkxRT